 Finding the money to start your business is one of the most challenging steps.

 You can consider seeking a business loan from a bank.
-You also may qualify for funding or grants through the Newfoundland & Labrador Business Development Support Program.
+You also may qualify for government funding.
+Check out our big lists of:

 The majority of successful small business owners in Newfoundland & Labrador and elsewhere had help at some point in the process.
 Seek out mentors from professional organizations, or consider requesting advice from accountants, attorneys, and bankers.